-- How you can ensure that your essential bills are paid e.g your gas, electricity, rent, while you are away, so that you do not encounter problems when you return home; and
+- How you can ensure that your essential bills are paid for example your gas, electricity, rent, while you are away, so that you do not encounter problems when you return home

-- Will you have a key or will there be someone at home to let you in?
+- if you will have a key or will there be someone at home to let you in

-- Will you have clothes to go home in, shoes and a coat?
+- if you have clothes to go home in, shoes and a coat

-- Will there be food in the house?
+- if there be food in the house

-- Have you any close friends, relatives or neighbours who can help you if needed?
+- if there are any close friends, relatives or neighbours who can help you if needed